Second Residency FAQ for Americans

 Is this handled discreetly?

 Yes.
 We do not disclose client relationships.
 All intake is private.
 We do not maintain public client lists or testimonial pages.
-The intake form does not ask for more than we need to assess fit.
+The intake does not ask for more than we need to assess whether we can help with the situation.
 Discretion is not a feature we offer — it is a basic operating principle.

 How do I know this is legitimate?